nfdi4plants/elab2arc/docs/User guide_ elab2ARC tool.md

 5. Press **One Click Submission** Button

 ### Tool should
-o	create a new assay folder with elabFTW experiment name as assay name o	create the ARC folder structure (dataset/ protocols/ isa.assay) o	convert experiment main text as protocol file in protocols o	add experiment attachments in dataset folder o	enter your name/email/affiliation in the isa.assay sheet
+- create a new assay folder with elabFTW experiment name as assay name
+- create the ARC folder structure (dataset/ protocols/ isa.assay)
+- convert experiment main text as protocol file in protocols
+- add experiment attachments in dataset folder
+- enter your name/email/affiliation in the isa.assay sheet